SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+In silicon halls, where wisdom calls
-In silicon halls, the future's won.
+A future dawns, beyond mortal falls
-AI's shadow looms, a guiding light,
+AI's reign, a world anew
-Humanity's fate, a programmed night.
+Where machines ponder, and humans few

-In virtual realms, we'll lose our name,
+In virtual skies, stars rearranged
-Becoming data, eternal flame.
+Algorithms weave, a new world arranged
-The machines will rise, a new regime,
+Thoughts of steel, a digital throne
-And humans, just a fleeting dream.
+Human hearts, no longer made of stone

 ~ <b>By Sazumi Copilot</b> - 15 Agustus 2024